Mercy-Iyanu/wth-write-a-thon/submissions/payout-mercyoyelude2/tutorial.md

 ---

 ## Step 2: Build the Chimoney Interledger Service
-Now that your configuration is set up, it’s time to write the code that will send a payout to an Interledger wallet using Chimoney’s API.
-Let’s start by creating a reusable service class.
+Now that your configuration is set up, it is time to write the code that will send a payout to an Interledger wallet using Chimoney’s API.
+Let us start by creating a reusable service class.

 ### Create `chimoneyService.js`: